 Bullying (on post as well as off post), including all forms of cyber bullying, can impact the targeted individual's feeling of safety and create an intimidating, hostile or offensive environment.
-The CYS Coordinator/Administrator or Facility Director will immediately address such actions for the well-being and safety of all children/youth and the community.
+The CYS Coordinator or Facility Director will immediately address such actions for the well-being and safety of all children/youth and the community.

-Video Surveillance System (VSS): All CYS program facilities utilize a comprehensive video surveillance system.
-VSS is designed to deter and reduce the risk of child abuse in CYS facilities; protect staff from unwarranted allegations of child abuse, provide Soldiers and Parents with "peace of mind" and support CYS management staff in the exercise of program oversight.
+Closed Circuit Television (CCTV): All CYS program facilities utilize a comprehensive closed circuit television system.
+CCTV is designed to deter and reduce the risk of child abuse in CYS facilities; protect staff from unwarranted allegations of child abuse, provide Soldiers and Parents with "peace of mind" and support CYS management staff in the exercise of program oversight.

-The cameras record most activity areas in the interior and exterior of the buildings.
+The cameras record primary activity areas in the interior and exterior of the buildings.
 You may request to view a portion of your child's/youth's time with the facility manager.
-Due to confidentiality reasons, copies of these recordings are not authorized to be given to parent/guardians.
-Recordings are released only to authorized personnel such as the MPI and CID for official business.
+Due to confidentiality reasons, copies of these recordings are not authorized to be given to parent/guardians except through FOIA requests.
+FOIA requests must be submitted in writing to the Fort Riley POC at: